twogap/twogap-chain/README.md

-# Twogap Chain - Build from Cosmos SDK
+# Twogap Cross-Exchanges Infrastructure Chain - Build from Cosmos SDK

 **WARNING**: The SDK has mostly stabilized, but we are still making some breaking changes.